srophe/syriaca/how_to_view_syriac_script.org.md

 	Common Solution: Syriac unavailable.

 	Unfortunately at this time Android devices do not support Syriac unicode display without first being "rooted" which is recommended only for advanced users.
 Prospective users could submit a feature request to Google (or other Android providers) for "full unicode font support for world heritage languages including Syriac (U+0700–074F)."
-We are not aware of the best to contact the Android development community at this time.
+We are not aware of the best way to contact the Android development community at this time.

 * Linux